 From automating administrative tasks and streamlining logistics to transforming the educational experience, Slack helps ASU innovate at all levels and for every person in its community.
 At this rate, the university will be in a prime position to earn a sixth year at the top.

-During the school year, more than 8,500 public Slack channels are used for homerooms, after-school activities, and more.
+During the school year, more than 8,500 public Slack channels are used for form group, after-school activities and more.
 The Google Calendar app alerts students and staff of upcoming meetings and classes, while a birthday notification bot ensures that teachers don’t miss a chance to celebrate.
-In lieu of breakroom camaraderie, the Donut app for Slack automatically pairs up faculty and staff every Friday: Participants introduce themselves and enjoy a virtual lunch together.
+In lieu of breakroom camaraderie, the Donut app for Slack automatically pairs up faculty and staff every Friday: Participants introduce themselves and enjoy a digital lunch together.

 Traditional high school clubs, and their corresponding activities, take place in Slack channels, from entrepreneurship and investment to e-sports and music.
 At 990 members, the art club is the most popular and home to both dabblers and those looking to pursue art as a profession after they graduate.
 A facilitator shares tips and insights and encourages everyone to post illustrations and interact just as they would in a physical art studio.

-N High School students prefer Slack for its secure environment, whether they’re talking to each other, requesting support from counselors, or asking teachers questions.
-To make everyone as comfortable as possible, students are allowed to work under a pseudonym, and “speaking,” or typing in Slack, is not required.
+N High School students prefer Slack for its secure environment, whether they’re talking to each other, requesting support from counsellors or asking teachers questions.
+To make everyone as comfortable as possible, students are allowed to work under a pseudonym, and ‘speaking’, or typing in Slack, is not required.
 Most students thrive in the digital classroom, and graduates often say they don’t want to leave Slack.

-This award goes to a visionary leader who recognized and seized the opportunity to fundamentally transform and improve the way their business runs with Slack.
+This award goes to a visionary leader who recognised and seized the opportunity to fundamentally transform and improve the way that their business runs with Slack.

-Upon the completion of the merger between CBS and Viacom in December 2019, Wiser knew Slack would be an important tool for the transformation of the combined company.
-“Ultimately it’s not about deploying the technology, it’s about changing the way people work,” Wiser told Business Insider.
+Upon the completion of the merger between CBS and Viacom in December 2019, Wiser knew that Slack would be an important tool for the transformation of the combined company.
+‘Ultimately, it’s not about deploying the technology.
+It’s about changing the way people work,’ Wiser told Business Insider.
 ViacomCBS partnered with Slack to help build a strongly connected internal culture committed to communication and collaboration.
-The company enlisted Slack “ambassadors” to advise in the development and execution of an effective roll-out strategy to integrate Slack seamlessly across the ViacomCBS organization and to train employees effectively.
+The company enlisted Slack ‘ambassadors’ to advise in the development and execution of an effective roll-out strategy to integrate Slack seamlessly across the ViacomCBS organisation and to train employees effectively.

 More broadly, ViacomCBS’s strategic shift toward more flexible ways of working underscores the importance of being agile, adaptable and collaborative.
-“We’re continuing to move quickly in our technology transformation,” Wiser says, “and Slack has enabled us to bring everyone in our organization along for this exciting journey.”
+‘We’re continuing to move quickly in our technology transformation,’ Wiser says, ‘and Slack has enabled us to bring everyone in our organisation along for this exciting journey.’

 This award goes to the HR or internal communications leader who reimagined how to maintain employee culture through Slack in the absence of a physical office.
 Despite their disparate locations, employees felt supported and engaged with leaders, peers and colleagues.